rszrama/docjson/index.md

 It's simple, discoverable, and the client will always be instantly up to date with any server-side API changes.

-DocJSON is appropriate for a very wide range of APIs, as it allows for flexible data representation, and supports a full range of hypermedia controls rather than just hyperlinks, or just CRUD-style interactions.
+DocJSON is appropriate for a very wide range of APIs, as it allows for flexible data representation, and supports a full range of hypermedia controls rather than just links or just CRUD-style interactions.

 ## The future, and what you can do to help

 First up, feedback!

-[TODO]
+**TODO**

 we need client libraries in various different languages etc.etc.